goshipra/chatbox/README.md

 Hi, Welcome!

 This is Virtual Agent Chat bot template Project.I created this simple project from scratch in which HTML, CSS python flask is used.
+This virtual chatbot gets replies of user questions from People reign AI model.

 # Project setup
 If you do need to set the project up locally yourself, feel free to follow these instructions: